typelevel/kittens/README.md

 Legend:
 - `∀` - all must satisfy a constraint
-- `∃` - at lest one must satisfy a constraint
+- `∃` - at least one must satisfy a constraint
 - `∃!` - exactly one must satisfy a constraint
 - `∧` - both constraints must be satisfied
 - `∨` - either constraint must be satisfied